heliomarpm/stylelint-config/README.md

 The rules are based on the [sass-guidelines](https://github.com/bjankord/stylelint-config-sass-guidelines) and [rational-order](https://github.com/constverum/stylelint-config-rational-order) configurations and include a couple of custom additions and deletions.

-The configuration is compatible with [Prettier](https://github.com/prettier/prettier) (if it's configured to use tabs for indentation).
+The configuration is designed to be used together with [Prettier](https://github.com/prettier/prettier).

 ## Usage